-I’m not a good photographer.
+I've been teaching English in China for a while and I realized that I'm not a good photographer.
 I enjoy pulling out my camera and pretending to be.
 I probably have as much fun taking pictures now as I would if I learned to be better at it, but it would also be nice if my travel pictures came a little closer to capturing my trips.

 I looked up the most common tips for amateur photographers hoping it would help me bring back some pictures that would let me relive my Beijing trip when I look back on them later.